There’s a lot more too it than just sending off some of your spit.

 Go to a lab for conclusive results

-out your risk of diseases such as cancer and Alzheimer’s from an at-home DNA test kit, but a laboratory certified to do medical testing will give you much more conclusive results.
+You can find out your risk of diseases such as cancer and Alzheimer’s from an at-home DNA test kit, but a laboratory certified to do medical testing will give you much more conclusive results.
 One small study found that 40 percent of at-home test kits were wrong about predicting genetic abnormalities.
-That said, many doctors support at-home testing so people can take
+That said, many doctors support at-home testing so people can take preventive steps sooner.

 The results of your genetic testing could affect your ability to get insurance